cebartling/angular-quilljs-s3-image-upload-spike/README.md

-# Webapp
+# angular-quilljs-s3-image-upload-spike

+Spike solution around using AWS S3 image uploading with Angular and QuillJS.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

 ## Development server